MicrosoftDocs/query-docs/query-languages/m/text-combine.md

 **Usage**

-Combine the first name, middle initial (if included), and last name into the individual’s full name.
+Combine the first name, middle initial (if present), and last name into the individual’s full name.

 ```powerquery-m
 let